Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

 Another possibility for $C \in \mathbb{R}$ is that the ratio $f_{{-1},0}/f_{00}$ is real, even though both $f_{00}$ and $f_{{-1},0}$ are complex.
 This corresponds to the condition $\arg(f_{{-1},0}/f_{00}) = 0$, which leads to the same result as equation~(\ref{eq:wgm-DtNdegeneracy}).

-One important question we should address is whether $\delta\omega''$ changes sign as it passes through zero.
-If it does, the resulting solution would become unphysical, exhibiting exponential growth in time.
-The positive semi-definiteness of $\omega''$ can also be inferred from the definition of the quality factor:
+One important question to be addressed is whether the sign of $\delta\omega''$ changes as it passes through zero.
+If it does, the resulting solution would become unphysical, exhibiting an exponential growth in time.
+The positive semi-definiteness of $\omega''$ can also be inferred from the definition of the quality factor